oracle/content-and-experience-toolkit/README.md

 - [Asset Sync](sites/doc/AssetSync.md) - Synchronize asset create, update, delete, publish across OCM servers

-NOTE: this project previously contained a sub-project called "react-starter-sites".
+NOTE: This project previously contained a sub-project called "react-starter-sites".
 That project is no longer supported, and has been archived in [react-starter-sites](https://github.com/oracle/react-starter-sites-archive).

 ## Getting Started